-Figure 4 shows an example of DAK calculations of 0.6 and 1.6/2.2/3.8 $\mu$ m reflectances as function of $\tau$ and $r_e$ for water droplets and ice crystals.
-The figure illustrates that for optically thick clouds lines of equal $\tau$ and $r_e$ are nearly orthogonal, meaning that the 0.6 and 1.6/2.2/3.8 $\mu$ m reflectances contain independent information on $\tau$ and $r_e$ , respectively.
+Figure 4 shows an example of DAK calculations of 0.6 and 1.6/2.2/3.8 μm reflectances as function of τ and r_e for water droplets and ice crystals.
+The figure illustrates that for optically thick clouds lines of equal τ and r_e are nearly orthogonal, meaning that the 0.6 and 1.6/2.2/3.8 μm reflectances contain independent information on τ and r_e , respectively.
 This is not the case for optically thin clouds.
-Moreover, for these clouds, the lines of different $r_e$ are very close together, implying that the retrieval of particle size is inherently uncertain.
-The three NIR channels behave qualitatively similar but have different properties: broadly speaking the dynamical range in reflectance decreases towards longer wavelengths due to stronger absorption (Figure 1), while at the same time the lines of equal $\tau$ and $r_e$ become orthogonal.
-Further, it is evident that ice clouds have lower 1.6-μm and 3.8-μm reflectances than water clouds, which is a consequence of the stronger absorption of ice particles compared to water droplets at these wavelengths (see Figure 1), whereas the reflectance of water and ice clouds is much more similar at 2.2 μm.
+Moreover, for these clouds, the lines of different r_e are very close together, implying that the retrieval of particle size is inherently uncertain.
+The three NIR channels behave qualitatively similar but have different properties: broadly speaking the dynamical range in reflectance decreases towards longer wavelengths due to stronger absorption (Figure 1), while at the same time the lines of equal τ and r_e become orthogonal.
+Further, it is evident that ice clouds have lower 1.6- μ m and 3.8- μ m reflectances than water clouds, which is a consequence of the stronger absorption of ice particles compared to water droplets at these wavelengths (see Figure 1), whereas the reflectance of water and ice clouds is much more similar at 2.2 μ m.

-Algorithm Theoretical Basis Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CMIC Edwie SAT Satellie Application Eacility to NoWCasting & Very Document for Cloud Micro Issue: 3.0 Date: 12 October 2021 Short Range Forecasting Physics of the NWC/PPS File: NWC-CDC P3-PPS-SMHI-S CI-ATBD-CMIC_v3_0 Page: 25/48
+Algorithm Theoretical Basis Document for Cloud Micro Physics of the NWC/PPS Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CMIC Issue: 3.1.0 Date: 01 September 2022 File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CMIC_v3_1_0 Page: 25/49

-Figure 4 DAK calculations of TOA reflectance at 0.6 $\mu$ m versus 1.6 $\mu$ m (top left), 2.2 $\mu$ m (top right) and 3.8 $\mu$ m (bottom) for clouds consisting of spherical water droplets (red curves) and roughened, aggregate solid ice columns (blue curves).
+Figure 4 DAK calculations of TOA reflectance at 0.6 μm versus 1.6 μm (top left), 2.2 μm (top right) and 3.8 μm (bottom) for clouds consisting of spherical water droplets (red curves) and roughened, aggregate solid ice columns (blue curves).
 The reflectances have been calculated over a black surface (albedo = 0).
 Solar and satellite angles are indicated in the plots.
 The vertically oriented lines represent lines of equal cloud optical thickness, while the horizontally oriented lines represent lines of equal particle size.
 Values of optical thickness and cloud particle effective radius are indicated in the plot.
 Note the different scaling of the vertical axis in both panels.